Creating Aligned Organizations

 Non-profits and boards.
 Outside of McChrystal Group, Fussell serves as a Senior Fellow for National Security at New America, a Washington, D.C.-based non-partisan think tank dedicated to understanding the next generation of challenges facing the United States.
 He is also actively involved in several non-profits dedicated to helping veterans and their families, and holds a seat on the Board of Directors for the Navy SEAL Foundation.
 Fussell is a lifetime member of the Council on Foreign Relations.

-Media appearances and articles.
+Media appearances, articles, and podcast.
 Fussell has been interviewed by a number of outlets, to include MSNBC, FastCompany, and Big Think.
-He also makes regular contributions to Harvard Business Review and Fortune Magazine’s Leadership Network.
+He also has contributed articles to Harvard Business Review, Fortune Magazine’s Leadership Network, The Atlantic, and The New York Times, and hosts the No Turning Back podcast alongside General McChrystal – exploring the future of leadership and teams with the world’s most consequential leaders.

 In an engaging speech that can be tailored to all levels of an organization, Fussell weaves his disparate experiences together and presents a compelling tale for audiences, laying out the blueprint for how your company can break down silos and promote cross-functional collaboration.
 His experiences setting up cutting-edge communication systems in both the military and in large, globalized private-sector companies demonstrate the universality of the lessons he learned.